 What to Expect On a Mary Island Liveaboard

 A Mary Island Liveaboard dive trip is the optimal way to sail to and explore this remote site.
-Mary Island, properly known as Mborokua, is an uninhabited, jungle covered, extinct volcano lying exposed in open water between Russell Islands and Marovo Lagoon in the Solomon Islands.
-The warm water (82-85 degrees) around Mary Island has been reported to be so clear that divers felt they were flying.
+Mary Island, properly known as Mborokua, is an uninhabited, jungle-covered, extinct volcano lying exposed in open water between Russell Islands and Marovo Lagoon in the Solomon Islands.
+The warm water (85°F/30°C) around Mary Island has been reported to be so clear that divers felt they were flying.
 In contrast, it may be difficult to see too far ahead due to mass schools of fish surrounding visiting divers.
-As a wind and current swept rock in the open ocean, diving Mary Island via liveaboard is weather dependent.
+As wind and current swept rock in the open ocean, diving Mary Island via liveaboard is weather dependent.

 What You Can See

 A liveaboard cruise to Mary Island is notable for visiting underwater points extending out from the island itself that commonly host swirling schools of barracuda and jacks.
 These prime dive sites are steep wall dives with high-voltage pelagic action.
 Divers often report seeing mantas as well as sharks.
 Ghost pipefish, leaffish, shrimp gobies, and beautiful tropical fish of all sizes rule the reef encrusted walls.
 This is an exemplary area for your wide-angle lens, possibly capturing the action from inside an immense school of fish.
 Mary Island has thrilled many a photographer aboard a liveaboard dive cruise.